 4. They accept and respect you for who you are: When you’re in the presence of a good friend, you feel loved and accepted for who you are, warts and all.
 You don’t need to pretend to be someone you’re not when you’re with them because they appreciate the real you.
 They respect you as an individual and they never try to fix you or diminish your self-worth.

 They find your quirks and faults endearing (and might even occasionally tease you about them), and they’re patient with you if you ever do mess up.
 They understand that you’re human and they’re willing to forgive you if you sincerely ask for an apology.

 5. They’re able to receive: All healthy relationships are a two-way street.
 A true friend should also be a good receiver so that you have the pleasure of offering everything that they give you in return.
 You don’t want to feel guilty about being a taker who doesn’t take the chance to express your generosity towards the people that you really care about.
 Befriending someone who is a giver and who isn’t comfortable with receiving from others is not conducive to a wholesome and balanced friendship.

 Now that you know what makes a true friend, get out there and cast a wide net.
 Join clubs, organizations, networking events, and spread positive energy wherever you go.
 In time, you’ll build a rich circle of trust that’ll last for a lifetime.
 Don’t settle for less because you deserve only the best!

 All my best on your journey,

-Question for you: What do you think are the most important qualities of a true friend?
-Do you have anyone in your life that embodies those qualities?
+Question for you: What do you consider are important qualities of a true friend?
+Do you have anyone in your life that has those qualities?